kragen/derctuo/segments-and-blocks.md

 ---------------------------

-This block-and-node system solves a lot of the problems that make bunches of microcontrollers a pain to program with the kind of general-purpose software we had on 1970s home computers.
+This block-and-node system solves a lot of the problems that make bunches of microcontrollers a pain to program with even the kind of general-purpose software we had on 1970s home computers, despite nominally having tens or hundreds of times as much computational power.

+### Virtual memory with 256-byte blocks as pages ###

-Using the loading of block key registers to drive an unprotected virtual-memory system should permit, for example, implementing a reasonably featureful and performant virtual-memory system on an AVR with an SPI Flash chip, perhaps with a somewhat smaller block size,
+Using the loading of block key registers to drive a non-hardware-supported virtual-memory system should permit, for example, implementing a reasonably featureful and performant virtual-memory system on an AVR with an SPI Flash chip, perhaps with a somewhat smaller block size,